MicrosoftDocs/Viva/Viva/glint/setup/post-survey-learnings.md

 description: "Use learning experiences to help employees prepare team conversations and focus area planning sessions."
 ---

-# Share post-surveys learning experiences with your employees
+# Share Viva Glint post-survey learning experiences with your employees

 Employee engagement is most successful when every member of an organization takes actions to drive their own happiness at work.